TypeStrong/typedoc/README.md

   Specifies the location and file name a json file describing the project is written to.
 When specified no documentation will be generated.
 * `--ignoreCompilerErrors`<br>
   Should TypeDoc still generate documentation pages even after the compiler has returned errors?
-* `--tsconfig`<br>
-  Specify a typescript config file that should be loaded.
-If not specified TypeDoc will look for 'tsconfig.json' in the current directory.

 #### Source file handling
 * `--exclude <pattern>`<br>